ACCS STAR Student, Teacher rise above classroom duties - Mississippi's Best Community Newspaper

 The Student Teacher Achievement Recognition program, or STAR program, was established by the MEC in 1965 to recognize outstanding students and teachers in Mississippi.

-As Cathedral’s STAR Student, McSwain will be recognized with a medallion and certificate from the M.B.
+As Adams County Christian School’s STAR Student, McSwain will be recognized with a medallion and certificate from the M.B.
 Swayze Foundation with more than 600 other STAR Students and STAR Teachers in the state.

 McSwain is the daughter of Russ McSwain and Nichole Krueger.
 She enjoys mathematics and history and is a member of the National Honor Society and National Beta Club.
 She is also a former member of the Key Club ministry and Mayor’s Youth Council.
 Upon her graduation in May, McSwain said she plans to study pre-medical science at Mississippi State University with the hopes of going to medical school for dermatology.